Sun Moon Lake Itinerary: How to Plan an Unforgettable Visit

 From there, return to Xuanguang Temple and ride the ferry to Ita Thao village.
 If you went to Xuanzang Temple or Ci’en Pagoda, you can also take the Sun Moon Lake bus (see schedule) from either of those to Ita Thao.

-Ita Thao is an aboriginal (Thao tribe) village and tourist center.
-The main thing to do there is to stroll up and down the main street, which is lined with food stalls, especially aboriginal foods and aboriginal millet wine (小米酒).
+Ita Thao is both an Indigenous community and tourist center.
+The main thing to do there is to stroll up and down the main street, which is lined with food stalls, especially Indigenous foods and millet wine (小米酒).

 This is also a good place to buy Sun Moon Lake region’s famous black teas, which are rare in a country that produces mostly oolong.
 See my guide to Sun Moon Lake black tea.

-From Ita Thao, follow the lakeshore walking path here for 15 minutes to Sun Moon Lake Ropeway station.
+From Ita Thao, follow the lakeshore walking/cyclong path here for 15 minutes to Sun Moon Lake Ropeway station.

 Ride the ropeway (buy tickets on the spot or check the deals on Klook / KKday) to the top to enjoy the amazing lake views.